 This is my first time out of North America

 Geography observation is of considerable benefit in Mexico, a region that many foreigners believe is in Central or even South America.
-Mexico is a part of North America, which is why it was included in the North American Free Trade Agreement along with Canada and the United States.
+Mexico is a part of North America, which is why it was included in the United States-Mexico-Canada Agreement (USMCA) along with Canada and the United States.

 Mexican is a beautiful language

 There are 289 individual languages expressed in Mexico.
 However, none of these languages are designated, Mexican.
 The term Mexican relates to nationality, not to any language.
 Spanish is the declared language in the country, with over 99 percent of people speaking it.

 How much money do you make

 With wealth, Cozumelenos are private, so asking about personal finances is an unthinkable subject.
 Although this information may be shared between close companions, asking strangers about their salary is a definite no-no.

 You might hear this word adopted to describe a Mexico City resident, but avoid employing it yourself.
 The expression has pejorative overtones, and you’re likely to lose friends in Cozumel if you start using it.

 Cozumelenos are proud of their culinary culture, and they are not the only individuals to recognize that their cuisine was delicious.
 Avoid generalizing about Mexican cuisine, which is very diverse, with each province using original ingredients and techniques.
 There is a lot more to Mexican cuisine than Taco Bell, so it is best to leave narrow-minded opinions of melted cheese and burritos at home.

 I’m certain you can think of many more offensive expressions in English than stupid.
 But the Spanish equivalent, estupido, is much more powerful and shouldn’t be applied.
 Call no one else estupido and avoid employing it in any context, even when referring to yourself and those stupid little mistakes we all make from time to time.